 Frequently Asked Questions

-FAQ: Cosmetic Dentisry
+FAQ: Cosmetic Dentistry

 How do I care for my dentures?

 Daily cleaning of dentures are required, typically as if you would clean natural teeth.
 This includes morning and night cleaning of the denture, your gums, and tongue.
 It is recommended that you use a mild soap, or liquid denture cleanser with a soft toothbrush.
 Remove any denture adhesive before doing so.
+At aspire Advanced Dentistry, you will receive an ultrasonic cleaning unit with at the day of denture delivery to make sure your denture stays clean with a minimum effort.
+You just immerse your denture in the unit and turn it on, after 5 minutes your denture is clean.

 How does teeth zoom whitening work?